sandybradley/qMonitor/README.md

 # QMonitor

-Real-time trade volumes for all major crypto currencies, on all major exchanges, written in KDB+.
+Real-time directional trade volume for bitcoin to fiat markets on Binance, Bitfinex, Bitstamp, Kraken and CoinbasePro, written in KDB+.

-This script subscribes to all bitcoin market trades on the following exchanges:

-- Binance
-- Bittrex
-- Kucoin
-- Coinbasepro
-- Poloniex
-- Kraken
-- Bibox
-- Gemini
-- Huobi
-- Hitbtc
-- Bitmart
-- Bitstamp
-- Okex
-- Bitfinex
+Bittrex, Poloniex and Gemini to be included.
+The focus of this script is to enable real-time monitor of spot trades between bitcoin and fiat currencies.
+I have used the largest exchanges by 24 hour volume without fake volume reports.

 Real-time logging in the trades table enables real-time signals and triggers.
-Please contact me directly to request custom signals.
+See https://github.com/sandybradley/qSignals.

 Pre-requisites: